ic-hep/pdm/doc/source/reference/api/siteservice.rst

      - username(str): The site-specific username.
      - password(str): The users' site password.
      - lifetime(int): The time (in hours) to create the credential for.
-     - vo(str, optional): The VO to use in the credential VOMS extension.
+     - voms(str, optional): The VO to use in the credential VOMS extension.

    Returns:
      - None